open/close all folders

 - Parental Abandonment: There is no mention of her mother and Zeoroot bites the dust, no thanks to Shu.
 In the remake, her mother lives in another country.

 - The Reveal: The Zenosakis family had been cursed to become vessels for the dark god Shiva Volkruss.
 During Revelation of Evil God, Presia stumbles onto this fact and realizes a side-effect of the curse - she has stopped aging after a certain point.
 She is eventually kidnapped by the Cult of Volkruss and its worshippers to become their god's new vessel, but the Heralds prevent and stop the ceremony.
 After a fragment of Volkruss that Presia was to embody is destroyed, the curse is lifted, allowing her to age normally again.

 - Spell My Name with an "S": The DS re-release romanizes her name as "Pulesia", not that Banpresto's ever that reliable when it comes to names.

 - Token Mini-Moe: Banpresto's first use of the trope

-- Vocal Evolution: Due to the fact the last time she appeared was about a decade ago, Satomi Koorogi as Presia sounds more deeper and less like a child, despite having the same mannerisms as before.
-May be justified as a result of Older Than They Look.
+- Vocal Evolution: Due to the fact the last time she appeared was about a decade ago, Satomi Koorogi as Presia sounds more deeper and less like a child in modern apperances, despite having the same mannerisms as before.
+Justified as a result of Older Than They Look.